gtiosclub/Weather-App-Tutorial/P4/part4.md

 We'll also add a function called `weatherForCoordinates` that takes a latitude, a longitude, and can give back an object that contains the Weather Data.
 Since we don't have a special object for that yet, we'll just use the `Any` type for now.

 Most functions would just return a value, but that doesn't work for asynchronous network calls.
 Instead we want to use a completion handler.
 This completion handler is a function that takes either a Weather Data object (`Any` for now) or an Alamofire Error object.
-We can express this as `(String?, Error?) -> ()`.
+We can express this as `(Any?, Error?) -> ()`.

 Our function will take in two String objects and one `(Any?, Error?) -> ()` function: